STARTS

 Lesson 3:

-Learning the basics of Roblox Studio’s monetisation system.
-Creating items that the players can buy for real money
+Learning the basics of Roblox Studio monetization.
+Creating items for sale that players can buy with real money

-Result: The students have learned the basics of monetisation which allows them to monetise their games.
-They also learned to implement achievements.
-They improved the “Adventure game” project and published it online
+Result: We learned the basics of Roblox’s monetisation system and how to implement it in our own projects.
+We also learned how to implement achievements!
+We completed the "Adventure Game" project and published it online.

 Lesson 1: